-This module aims to help you develop hands-on expertise in applied financial analysis; developing both general skills as well as skills specific to certain sectors in finance.
-It also helps to integrate and extend learning gathered in previous modules (such as financial reporting, financial statement analysis and corporate valuation) without however posing any strict pre-requisites to take this elective.
+This module aims to help you develop hands-on expertise in applied financial analysis; developing both general skills as well as those specific to certain sectors in finance.
+It also helps to integrate and extend learnings gathered in previous modules (such as financial reporting, financial statement analysis and corporate valuation) without posing any strict pre-requisites to take this elective.

 You will benefit from taking this elective if you are expecting to work directly with financial information in Excel, or to supervise those doing this kind of work.

 - Microsoft Excel best practices for maximizing speed and efficiency when working with financial information

 - Key Excel tools for budgeting and project appraisal